bekk/bekk-christmas/post/elm/hurry-curry.md

 For esthetic reasons, Elm allow us to write the type signature without the parentheses.

-There is no such thing as a function taking multiple arguments.
-All functions take exactly one argument, and returns something else.
+The key thing to learn from this is that there is no such thing as a function taking multiple arguments.
+All functions take _exactly_ one argument, and returns something else.
 That something else might be another function.
-That also means that when calling a function that takes multiple arguments, it's not only _valid_ to call it in the following way, it's also conceptually what happens:
+This also means that when calling a function with more than one argument, it's not only _valid_ to call it in the following way, it's also what conceptually happens:

 ```elm
 (((isBetween 1) 2) 3)
 ```

-This property of functions ever only taking one argument is known as currying, and is a defining feature of languages like Elm and Haskell.
-But when is it ever useful?
+This property of functions only taking one argument is known as currying, and is a defining feature of languages like Elm and Haskell.
+But why should you care about this?
+When is this knowledge ever useful?

 That's what we'll explore in the coming days.